haocai1992/haocai1992.github.io/_posts/2022-01-13-build-recommendation-system-using-scala-spark-and-hadoop.markdown

 ```

 ## 8. Summary
-And there you go, we have built a recommendataion system using Scala + Spark + Hadoop (with PySpark + Databricks), Congratualations!
+And there you go, we have built a recommendataion system using Scala + Spark + Hadoop (with PySpark + Databricks), Congratulations!
 I hope you found this post useful.

 ## Contact
 * **Author**: Hao Cai